gguliants/Cleansea/README.md

 # Cleansea CNN Model: 95% Accuracy

-Cleansea classifies four of the most common types of trash from the TACO Custom dataset, which was sourced from the original Taco dataset.
+Cleansea classifies four of the most common types of trash from the TACO Custom dataset, which was sourced from the original TACO dataset.
 See original Taco dataset (1.6K images) here: http://tacodataset.org/ <br>

 # Repository Contents
 <li> Materials Used to Develop Dataset + Model </li>